CoderRakeshSharma/RAG_Powered_Document_Reader/README.md

-# 📄 RAG-Powered Document Chatbot with Gemini
+# 📄 RAG-Powered Document Reader Chatbot with Gemini

 This project is a **smart chatbot** that can read your **PDF, DOCX, or TXT** documents and answer any questions about their content.